searchlight/icinga-operator/docs/pod-alerts/README.md

 # PodAlerts

 ## What is PodAlert
 A `PodAlert` is a Kubernetes `Third Party Object` (TPR).
-It provides declarative configuration for [Icinga services](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) for pods in a Kubernetes native way.
+It provides declarative configuration of [Icinga services](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) for pods in a Kubernetes native way.
 You only need to describe the desired check command and notifier in a PodAlert object, and the Searchlight operator will configure Icinga to the desired state for you.

 ## PodAlert Spec